xrcyz/xrcyz.github.io/_posts/2021-01-10-blog-setup.md

 I ended up choosing [contrast](https://github.com/niklasbuschmann/contrast) since it's the closest to what I want and I don't know how to edit the themes yet.

 The initial steps are to fork the repository, rename it to username.github.io, and edit the names / links / etc in `_config.yml`.
 Be careful to make changes incrementally; a typo may break things.
 You can see the build-and-deply progress under the Actions tab of the repository.
+Note that sometimes a successful build still has a delay before showing changes, some changes didn't reload for another 10 minutes.
 The [documentation](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll) is pretty clear that you should be testing locally.

 At this point I installed GitHub Desktop, so I can edit the files locally in Visual Studio Code, and roll back if things die.